Connor-Damato/WordSquareSolver/README.md

 2. Each word except your starting word must start with the last letter of the previous word. e.g. |space -> exploration| is valid, but |space -> ship| is not.
 3. You cannot use a letter from the same side of the box twice in a row.

-## A letter boxed problem looks like the following
+## An example Letter Boxed problem from the [NYT puzzle site](https://www.nytimes.com/puzzles/letter-boxed):
 ![image](https://github.com/Connor-Damato/WordSquareSolver/assets/67179143/6ef49ee6-40de-4d1a-8028-6744e237852f)

 ###To input into the program: